jakoschiko/dicetest/README.md

 trait.

 #### `rand_full` (disabled by default, alias for `rand_core,rand`)
-If enabled, `Fate::roll_distribution` and `dice::from_distribution` are available and can be used with implementations of `rand::distributions::Distribution`.
+If enabled, `Fate::roll_distribution` and `dice::from_distribution` are available.
+This allows to generate values and create `Die`s from implementations of `rand::distributions::Distribution`.

 ```rust
 use dicetest::prelude::*;